 Examine current tools and spaces to identify potential barriers for people with disabilities and discover adaptive techniques.

-Digital literacy programs are designed to help participants overcome barriers to actively participate in a digital society.
+Digital literacy programs are designed to help people overcome barriers to participate actively in a digital society.
 But what about participants with physical or cognitive disabilities?

 To address the needs of all digital literacy participants, practitioners need to ensure that their programs and spaces include people of all abilities.
 This is possible when practitioners know the fundamentals of accessible communication, assistive technologies (both hardware and software), and adaptive spaces.
 And focusing on accessibility improves usability for all participants.